-Pashupatabrahma Upanishad is also called as Pasupathbrahmopanishad.
+Pashupatabrahma Upanishad is also called Pasupathbrahmopanishad.
 It is the seventy-seventh Upanishad of Muktika Upanishad order and found attached to Atharva Veda.

 It has two sections namely Poorva Khanda and Uttara Khanda.
 Poorva Khanda contains 32 verses mainly dealing with Hamsa Vidya.